giacomelli/giacomelli.github.io/_posts/2016-09-04-starting-a-buildron-mod-with-a-mod-template.md

 Click on "Build" button.
 ![](../images/BuildronModTemplateBuildMod.png)

-Go to folder MyAmazingMod/build open the Buildron of your platform.
+Go to folder MyAmazingMod/build and open the Buildron of your platform.

 Hit the play button on Buildron.